 Types of Property Insurance Coverage for Businesses

-Commercial property insurance protects your business from financial losses resulting from the destruction of or damage to its physical assets.
-It's a broad category that includes many types of coverages.
-What you might need or benefit from depends on the type of business you engage in and some other factors.
+Commercial property insurance protects your business from financial losses caused by damage to its physical assets.
+It's a broad category that includes direct damage, time element, inland marine, and crime insurance.

 Time Element Coverages

 Time element coverages are usually written in conjunction with direct damage insurance.
-Any of these coverages can be added to a commercial property policy.
+They may be included in the same form or added via an endorsement.